Timeline Visuals — Balancing Customization, Accessibility, and Scale

 • High-density timelines with overlapping activities

-• Different “Color By” attribute selections (status, region, type)
+• Different "Color By" attribute selections (status, region, campaign type)

-• Long-range planning views where color repetition becomes more noticeable
+• Long-range planning views where color repetition becomes noticeable

 Each iteration helped refine: